 “Transferor” has the meaning set forth in Section 17.2.1.

+“Unrealized Investment” means each Portfolio Investment other than Temporary Investments and Realized Investments.

+“Unrealized Loss” shall mean, with respect to each Partner and each Unrealized Investment, as of any date of determination, the excess, if any, of (i) the Capital Contributions of such Partner used to fund the cost of such Unrealized Investment (including any expenses incurred in making or maintaining such Portfolio Investment) over (ii) the product of (A) the Value of such Unrealized Investment as of such date of determination and (B) such Partner’s Sharing Percentage for such Unrealized Investment.

 “US$” means the lawful currency of the United States of America.

 “Value” means (subject to Section 8.4.2 and Section 13.2.5.5) the value determined by the General Partner in accordance with [FASB ASC 820 (Fair Value Measurement)], provided that all such values shall be disclosed to the Advisory Committee at the next Advisory Committee meeting after the determination of such value.